 Once you get to this point, your notifications will be temporarily halted from popping up on your display.
 This will only last until the new calendar day so it won't be a permanent block for iMessage notifications.

-How To Disable iMessage Notifications On Mac (Permanently)
+How To Stop iMessage On Mac (Permanently)

 - Open up your ‘System Preferences'